Eric Black: Coaching career

 Black was a coach and assistant manager at Celtic, leaving the club when head coach John Barnes was sacked in February 2000.
 Black was appointed manager of Motherwell in October 2001.
 He was appointed Coventry City manager in January 2004, following the resignation of Gary McAllister.
-Black was sacked by Coventry for "being inconsistent", despite a 5–2 win against Gillingham.
+Black was sacked by Coventry for "being inconsistent", despite a 5–2 win against Gillingham. and 6-1 away to Walsall.
 This angered many fans who believed that Black had brought an attractive and highly effective style of football back to the club and was merely being moved on for a bigger name (he was succeeded by Peter Reid, who proved to be a major disappointment).

 Black joined Birmingham City in July 2004 as assistant manager to Steve Bruce.
 He managed one game as caretaker manager, after Bruce joined Wigan Athletic, before leaving St Andrew's in November 2007.
 He was assistant manager to Bruce at Sunderland from June 2009 and was appointed caretaker manager following the departure of Bruce.
 In his only game in charge, Sunderland were beaten 2–1 by Wolverhampton Wanderers.
 Black left Sunderland on 6 December 2011.

 Black was appointed assistant manager to Steve Kean at Blackburn Rovers in January 2012.
 He was caretaker manager at Blackburn after the departure of Kean.

 Black was an advisor at Blackpool to caretaker manager Barry Ferguson in 2014.
 Black was appointed as a coach at Wigan in July 2014.

 In July 2015, Black was named as first team coach of Championship side Rotherham United.
 Black was appointed caretaker manager of Rotherham in September 2015, after manager Steve Evans left the club.
 Black left Rotherham in January 2016 and was then appointed first team coach at Aston Villa.
 He was appointed Villa manager on a temporary basis after Rémi Garde left by mutual consent in March 2016.
 Black left Villa in June 2016 following the appointment of Roberto Di Matteo.

 Black joined Southampton on 30 June 2016, as assistant manager to Claude Puel.
 On 29 September, The Daily Telegraph alleged that Black had offered advice to a third-party player ownership consortium on how to bribe lower league clubs.
 An investigation by Southampton FC cleared Black of any wrongdoing, as the newspaper refused to provide any evidence to substantiate their allegation.
-He resigned in December 2017 due to personal reasons, with the club citing ongoing back problems due to injuries sustained during his playing career.
+He resigned in December 2017 for personal reasons, with the club citing ongoing back problems due to injuries sustained during his playing career.
 18 months after leaving that post, he confirmed he no longer wished to be involved in professional coaching and was happy to have left the intense football environment after nearly four decades.